Omnitouch/CGrateS_UI/README.md

 If you are talking to a CGrateS instance other than `localhost`, the remote host must have HTTP TLS enabled, as if this page is rendered via HTTPS, all resources it accesses must be via HTTPS also.

+## Saving your CGrateS instances, Tenants and Credentials
+You might want to skip specifying the connection details every time you start the utility, if you're running a copy locally, you can modify [the config.json file in the public directory](https://github.com/Omnitouch/CGrateS_UI/blob/main/public/config.json) to specify what is set when the page is loaded.

 ## Usage

 Only certain functions / endpoints are exposed via this tool, it's in no way comprehensive.